 PDF download Download Article

 Since humankind’s earliest days, we’ve used symbols to communicate with each other.
 Evidence of some of these early symbols can be seen in cave and rock paintings and carvings, as well as in early art forms.
-In this article, we’re exploring some of the most interesting and powerful ancient symbols, from shapes and symbols found in petroglyphs (rock carvings) and cave paintings, as well as symbols from various cultures, including Celtic, Norse, and Egyptian.
+In this article, we’re exploring some of the most interesting and powerful ancient symbols, from shapes and symbols found in petroglyphs (rock carvings) and cave paintings, as well as symbols from various cultures, including Celtic, Norse, and Egyptian, with insights from ancient symbols expert John Paul Gomez.

 Ancient Symbols and Shapes